 Orlan Lloyd Miner was born on Nov.
-11, 1907 in Washington, Washington County, PA, the son of Harry O. and Armena V. (Cain) Miner.
+11, 1907 in Washington, the county seat of Washington County, PA, the son of Harry Orlan and Armena V. (Cain) Miner.

 As a young man, Orlan worked as a laborer at a tin mill in Washington to help provide income for his widowed mother and siblings.
-It’s said that Orlan "fixed up" his mother with one of his co-workers at the mill, Benjamin Franklin Marshall, who also was the brother of Orlan's uncle by marriage, Edward Marshall (married to Eliza Cain).
-The match was a success, and Ben became Orlan's step-father.
+It’s said that Orlan "fixed up" his mother with one of his co-workers at the mill, Benjamin Franklin Marshall.
+But it also was true that Ben Marshall was already a known entity, as the brother of Orlan's uncle Edward Marshall (married to Eliza Cain).
+The match was a success, and in 1934 Ben became Orlan's step-father.